Mikeecee1/Near-Earth-Asteroid-Analysis/README.md

             1. Train a multivariate classifier (logistic regression, random forest, or XGBoost) using those features.
             2. Use cross-validation and report AUC, precision, recall, and calibration (reliability plot).
             3. Run ablation: compare model using all three vs models using subsets
-        * **Supportive result**: upportive result: Multivariate model achieves substantially higher AUC (e.g., >0.80 if baseline is ~0.5–0.6) and ablation shows each feature contributes measurable lift.
+        * **Supportive result**: Multivariate model achieves substantially higher AUC (e.g., >0.80 if baseline is ~0.5–0.6) and ablation shows each feature contributes measurable lift.

 * #### **Observational Hypotheses** 🔭
     * NEOs with more recorded **observations** tend to be closer and larger.